michael-steinert/AzureEssentials/README.md

 - Virtual Machines (VMs) are Software Emulations of physical Computers that have a virtual Processor, Memory, Storage and Network Resources
 - VMs host an Operating System and allow Software to be installed and run as on a physical Computer
-- Using a Remote Desktop Client, Users can use and control the Virtual Machine like a physical Computer
+- Using a Remote Desktop Client, Users can use and control the VM like a physical Computer
 - With `Azure Virtual Machines`, Users can create and use VMs in the Cloud
 - VMs provide Infrastructure-as-a-Service (IaaS), giving the User complete Control over their Operating System and Environment
 - VMs allow Users to run their own Software or Custom Hosting Configurations
-- Virtual machines are the ideal Choice when the User requires:
+- `Azure Virtual Machines` are the ideal Choice when the User requires:
   - Full Control over the Operating System
   - The Ability to run their own Software
   - The ability to use Custom Hosting Configurations
+- An `Azure Resource` is a manageable Item in Azure that VMs need to do their Task
+- A VM requires the following Resources, all of which are created by Azure on demand:
+  - **VM**: Azure offers different VM Sizes that provide Variations of Compute, Memory, and Storage to help Developers choose the right VM for their Workload
+  - **Disk Storage**: All `Azure Virtual Machines` have at least two virtual Hard Disks.
+The first Disk stores the Operating System, and the second is used for temporary Storage; additional Data Disks should be added to store Application Data
+  - **Virtual Network**: Virtual Networks (VNs) are used in Azure to provide private Connectivity between `Azure Virtual Machines` and other Azure Services.
+VMs and Services that are Part of the same VN can access each other.
+By default, Services outside the VN can not connect to Services inside the VN, but Developers can configure the Network to allow Access to external Services
+  - **Network Interface**: Network Interfaces are used to communicate on the Network
+  - **Network Security Group**: By default, there are no Security Boundaries between Subnets, allowing Services on each Subnet to talk to each other.
+However, Developers can set up Network Security Groups (NSGs) that allow them to control the Flow of Traffic to and from Subnets and VMs.
+NSGs act as Software Firewalls, applying Custom Rules to each incoming or outgoing Request at the Network Interface and Subnet Level.
+This gives Developers complete Control over every Network Request that enters or leaves the VM
+  - **IP Address**: An IP Address can be either public, private or both, allowing Communication with the VM over the Internet

 #### VM Scaling Groups

 - `VM Scaling Groups` are an Azure Computing Resource that allows Users to provision and manage a Group of identical VMs
-- Because all VMs in a VM Scaling Group are configured identically, VM Scaling Groups enable true Auto-Scaling, eliminating the Need to provision VMs in Advance
+- Because all VMs in a `VM Scaling Group` are configured identically, `VM Scaling Groups` enable true Auto-Scaling, eliminating the Need to provision VMs in Advance
 - Auto-Scaling facilitates the Creation of large-scale Services designed for high Computing Power, Big Data and Workloads in Containers
 - As Demand increases, more VM Instances can be added; as Demand decreases, VM Instances can be removed
 - Scaling can be done manual, automated or a Combination of both

-#### Containers and Kubernetes
+### Containers and Kubernetes

 - `Azure Container Instances` and `Azure Kubernetes Service` are Azure IT Resources that Users can use to deploy and manage Containers
 - Containers are lightweight, virtualized Application Environments